Group Testing: An Information Theory Perspective: Noisy channel models

-where $\xi \in (0,1)$ is a noise parameter, and all other values of $p( \,\cdot\, \mid m, \ell)$ are zero. \end{example} Next, we provide another example of interest from \cite{laarhoven-1}, falling under the broad category of {\em threshold group testing} (e.g., see \cite{cheraghchi2013improved,damaschke2006threshold}).
+Next, we provide another example of interest from \cite{laarhoven-1}, falling under the broad category of {\em threshold group testing} (see, for example, \cite{cheraghchi2013improved,damaschke2006threshold}).
 In this example, a positive result is attained when the proportion of items in the test exceeds some threshold $\overline{\theta}$, a negative result is obtained when the proportion is below another threshold $\underline{\theta}$ (with $\underline{\theta} \le \overline{\theta}$), and positive and negative outcomes are equally likely when the proportion is in between these thresholds.

-\begin{example}[Threshold group testing] In the probabilistic threshold group testing noise model, the probability transition function is given by
+\begin{example}[Threshold group testing] In the \emph{probabilistic threshold group testing noise} model, the probability transition function is given by

 where $\underline{\theta} \le \overline{\theta}$ are thresholds. \end{example}

 Another variation in \cite{laarhoven-1} instead assumes that the probability of a positive test increases from $0$ to $1$ in a linear fashion in between the two thresholds, rather than always equalling $\frac{1}{2}$.
 It is worth noting that, while our focus is on random noise models, most works on threshold group testing have focused on {\em adversarial} noise \cite{cheraghchi2013improved,damaschke2006threshold}.